 During the last 10 years, we witnessed an explosion of creativity in all sectors and the rising of immersive audio boosted by the wave of new technologies such as virtual reality, the internet of things, and the convergence of all media industry sectors which is still moving towards unity.

 It was clearly time for us to take the next step.

-It took Panos Kouvelis, our founder and architect, more than a year to create the first drafts of the design document, and him together with Manolis Benetos our software engineer one year more of R&D to create the technology stack and the audio engine of Echotopia, our next generation soundscape designer.
+It took Pan Athen, our founder and lead designer, more than a year to create the first drafts of the design document, and he together with Manolis Benetos our software engineer one year more of R&D to develop the technology stack and the audio engine of Echotopia, our next generation soundscape designer.

 Installing Echotopia on your machine is a straightforward process.
 It all happens through the installer/setup utility that will guide you through the steps.